Kazi-Nazmus-Shakib/Kazi-Nazmus-Shakib/README.md

 - General Member at **East West University Robotics Club (EWURC)**

+- I'm a passionate learner
+who's always willing to learn and work across technologies and domains.
 -  🌱  I'm on track to learn more about Artificial Intelligence, Machine Learning, Cloud Computing, Game Development and Robotics.
+- 💡 Future Goals: To continuously learn, innovate,explore new technologies and leverage them to solve real-life problems ✨, bringing new ideas to life through technology.
 - ✍️  In my free time, I listen to music, watch football matches and Sci-Fi movies🍿🎬, ✈️ Traveling is one of my favourite hobbies.
+- 🤔 I’m looking to collaborate on Projects and Research.
 - 🐾 I’m looking to network and make friends here!
 - 💬 Feel free to reach out to me for general consulting, or discussions on the aforementioned topics!
 <p>
 <p align="center">  <img src="https://github.com/Kazi-Nazmus-Shakib/Kazi-Nazmus-Shakib/blob/main/Images/life_balance.gif" width="400">
 </p>